 Limit Treats

 Your dog may be full of treats and human food.
-If they're full, they may not be as likely to bother eating their dog food.
+If they're packed all those treats, they may not be as likely to bother eating their dog food.
 They may also know that treats are just around the corner, giving them a reason to hold back and wait for the tastier option.

 Create A Suitable Eating Environment

-Play to your dog's personality and switch up where they normally eat.
-A change in environment might go a long way to solving your dog's appetite issues.
+Play to your dog's personality and switch up where they usually eat.
+Changing the environment might go a long way to solving your dog's appetite issues.
 You might want to try the following feeding environments based on your dog's personality:

-• Nervous/Lazy Dogs: Feed them in a quiet room or space of your house.
+- Nervous/Lazy Dogs: Feed them in a quiet room or space in your house.
 See if they remain calm and start eating their meal.
 Be in the feeding room with your dog to help them feel calm and relaxed.

-• Sociable/Active Dogs: Feed them when other people and pets are around.
-Try to incorporate activities during feeding to make them play for their meal.
+- Sociable/Active Dogs: Feed them when other people and pets are around.
+Try to incorporate activities during feeding to make them pay for their meal.

 Take Your Dog to the Vet